noxdafox/pebble/doc/index.rst

    Runs the decorated function in a concurrent thread, taking care of the results and error management.

-   The decorated function returns a concurrent.futures.Future_ object.
+   The decorated function will a concurrent.futures.Future_ object.

 `Pebble Module`